 Visas are NOT required for South African and Zimbabwean passport holders travelling on holiday.
-However, they are only permitted to stay for a maximum 30 day period, and with new legislation will soon become 90 days.
+However, they are only permitted to stay for a maximum 30 day period.

 There are penalties payable for overstaying your VISA so always useful to put down the full 30 day period to cover you in cases of vehicle breakdown, illness etc.